exonum/exonum/exonum/encoding/README.md

 [![Version][crates-io-image]][crates-io-url]
 [![Build status][travis-image]][travis-url]

 Serialization format implementation used in the Exonum project.
+It is a bit unstable now and should not be used as general-purpose serialization library.

 ## License